Chamorro people: Diaspora in the United States

 According to the 2010 census, 148,220 Chamorros are living in the United States, mostly from Guam, but also from the Northern Marianas and Saipan.

-The early Chamorros who migrated to the USA were Guamanians who moved in the first decade of the 20th century.
+The early Chamorros who migrated to the US were Guamanians who moved in the first decade of the 20th century.
 In the following decades, small groups of Guamanians emigrated to Hawaii and the Western United States, where they worked as farmers.
 The population of Guam got the American citizenship in 1929.
+During the 1930s the military induction of young CHamoru men into the US Navy led to the first wave of CHamoru military families leaving Guam in the 1940s after WWII.
 So, after the end of World War II, many more Guamanians emigrated to the US.
 Most of them were in the military or married with military people.

 In 1950, the population of Guam gained the full American citizenship, which favoured Guamanian migration to the US.
 So, the first major Guamanian migration emerged and more of 160 Guamanians emigrated to the US in the '50s.
 Many of them moved to California.
 In 1952, Guamanian immigrants founded their first organization in US, the Guam Territorial Society (later renamed as the Guam Society of America), in Washington, D.C., where many worked for the Department of Defense and developing military operations.

-In the 1960s, hundreds of Guamanians emigrated to the United States, when the largest numbers emigrated to this country.
+In the 1960s, hundreds of Guamanians migrated to the United States, when the largest numbers emigrated to this country.
 Most of them were fleeing the Korean War and Typhoon Karen.

 In the '70s, another wave of Guamanians arrived in the US.
-In 1986, the US acquired the Northern Marianas Islands, which favoured migration from islands to the US.
+In 1986, the US acquired the Northern Mariana Islands, which favoured migration from islands to the US.

 As of 2020, Pierce County, Washington, has the largest Chamorro population with 4,931 persons or 0.62% of the total population.